pingcap/docs-cn/v2.1/reference/tools/tidb-binlog/deploy.md

         # the topic name of the Kafka cluster that saves the binlog data.
 The default value is <cluster-id>_obinlog
         # To run multiple Drainers to replicate data to the same Kafka cluster, you need to set different `topic-name`s for each Drainer.
         # topic-name = ""

-        [syncer.to.checkpoint]
-        # When the downstream is MySQL or TiDB, this option can be enabled to change the database that holds the checkpoint.
-        # schema = "tidb_binlog"
         ```

     - Starting Drainer: